johnnycistudent/dogdeal/README.md

 ## Acknowledgements

   * [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/) and [Slack](https://slack.com/) were very useful when coming up against problems that many other people had also encountered.
+  * I took inspiration from the various mini projects in the Code Institute's Full-Stack Frameworks module and used the code used in those lessons as a starting off point to customise my code on top of their examples.
   * [https://simpleisbetterthancomplex.com](https://simpleisbetterthancomplex.com) was very helpful providing many tutorials on a lot of different features of Django.
 I also used [https://docs.djangoproject.com](https://docs.djangoproject.com) for the likes of pagination and comments.
   * The product view was taken and heavily edited from [this bootsnipp code](https://bootsnipp.com/snippets/orOGB).
   * The shopping cart code was taken and edited from [this nicesnippets code](http://nicesnippets.com/snippet/bootstrap-4-shopping-cart-design-example).